SCOTT-HAMILTON/instantos.github.io/repoinfo.md

 ### [grub-instantos](https://github.com/instantOS/grub-instantos)

-the grub theme for insatntOS. this only contains the theme, nothing else.
+the grub theme for instantOS.
+This only contains the theme, nothing else.

 ### [rox-filer](https://github.com/instantOS/rox-filer)